 Barton's career has been marred by three charges of violent conduct as well as a jail term for assault.
 His playing days were over when he admitted a charge relating to betting which resulted in a ban from the F.A.

-At the age of 35, Barton hung up his boots and was announced as the new manager of Fleetwood for this coming season.
+At the age of 35, Barton hung up his boots and was announced as the new manager of Fleetwood in 2018 and still creates controversy.

 The Ground: Highbury (Capacity: 5,100 - Away: 830)

 Although Highbury (not of Arsenal fame) is a small stadium that wouldn't look out of place in non-league, fans might be surprised by what it has to offer.